-- 1. Classroom staff may determine classroom expectations and consequences; these expectations will be posted and shared with students - 2.
-When electronic device use results in student or device being brought to the office it may result in the confiscation of the device and a referral to school administration.
+1. When electronic device use results in student or device being brought to the office it may result in the confiscation of the device and a referral to school administration.
 In these situations, the electronic device may be confiscated and returned to a parent and/or guardian.
-(Example, 1st time office referral = student may retrieve device at the end of the day, 2nd offense = student may have device confiscated with parent retrieval, 3rd offense referral = parent retrieval and disciplinary action may be taken)
+(Example, 1st time office referral = student may retrieve device at the end of the day, 2nd offense = student may have device confiscated with parent retrieval, 3rd offense referral = parent retrieval and disciplinary action may be taken).
+Students may have to turn in their phone daily.